 When looking for local album art, beets checks for image files located in the same folder as the music files you're importing.
-If you have an image file called "cover," "front," "art," "album," for "folder" alongside your music, beets will treat it as album art and skip searching any online databases.
+Beets prefers to use an image file whose name contains "cover", "front", "art", "album" or "folder", but in the absence of well-known names, it will use any image file in the same folder as your music files.